wazo-platform/wazo-doc/source/upgrade/upgrade.rst

   the default configuration to make sure that the IP address of your NAT equipment don't get banned unintentionally by your XiVO.

+* Newly created groups and queues now ignore call forward requests from members by default.
+  Previously, call forward requests from members were always followed.
+This only applies to call forward configured directly on the member's phone: call forward configured via \*21 have always been ignored in these cases.

+  Note that during the upgrade, the previous behaviour is kept for already existing queues and groups.

+  This behaviour is now configurable per queue/group, via the "Ignore call forward requests from members" option under the "Application" tab.
+We recommend enabling this option.

 16.07
 -----